HoudaifaBouamine/DINO/README.md

 # DINO
-Programming Dino game Using C++ and SDL2
+Programming 3D game Using C++ and SDL2